quickmodel/quick-model-docs/docs/unity/setup.md

 Note: We highly recommend using stable versions of Unity for the best possible compatibility.

 ## How To Install and Activate the Plugin
-Open Window -> Project Manager in Unity.
+Open Window -> Package Manager in Unity.
 You should now see all your assets.
+Select **My Assets** from packages dropdown.
 Type "Quick Model" in the search field to find this add-on and then install it.